epaunonen/epaunonen.github.io/README.md

 # Projects
-<p>This portfolio will be a compilation of notebooks, dashboards and other standalone projects which I created for data analysis, machine learning or a specific application.
+<p>This portfolio will be a compilation of notebooks, dashboards and other standalone projects which I have created for data analysis, exploring machine learning or a specific application.
 The projects are divided by category.</p>

 ## Power BI Dashboards
 ### NFL Analysis